CallumMcDowell/P4P-41/quartus/stock/vexriscv/README.md

 - [Register UI Broken (29/08/22)](https://github.com/cs01/gdbgui/issues/406).
 - The GUI is greate of looking, not so great for issuing commands (such as breaking the program).
 - Currently a bit confused over the `interrupt` and `ctrl+c` halts.
 Need to inestigate GDB more.
 - you can `load` an `.elf` into flash apparenetly!
-Launch the gdbgui, load via the GUI first, then input the `load` command via terminal.
+Launch the gdbgui, `load binary` via the GUI first, then input the `load` command via terminal.
+- `target extended-remote localhost:3333`

-## GDB Resources
+### GDB Resources

 - [gdb QuickStart](https://web.eecs.umich.edu/~sugih/pointers/gdbQS.html)

-# Assembly Setup for custom instruction extension
+## SW Accomedation for custom instruction extension

+There are three major regions of work:

+1. **CustomInstructionPlugin:** from scala design to verilog design.
+Implements the instructions.
+2. **SW Accomedation for Included Instruction:** in assembly macro.
+Adds machine code for instruction in sw.
+   - Combination of riscv assembly and c program passings.

-## Rational
+### Rational

 - **Recall: A machine instruction is used/represented as:**
   - A sequence of binary number.
 Each divided section represents a particular label (to be passed & used in datapath).
   - A symbolic representatiion (name) of the instruction that can be used in assembly files `.s` or `.S` (wt. preprocessing) to define the code of 'instruction data' to be executed by the CPU.

-**tldr:** After the HW for the instruction is designed, we'd have to compile the SW that uses saaid instruction.
+**tldr:** After the HW for the instruction is designed, we'd have to compile the SW that uses said instruction.
 The SW assembler must be made aware of the newly added instruction AND include the representation of this awareness into its application code.

 **Two Options:**

   1. Incorperate opcode and instruction name into the assembler.
 Such that the riscv GNU is able to recognise the instruction if used in assembly.
     -
   2. Incorperate opcode in an assembly code form, defining the usages as a function/macro call that loads the appropriate data into a memory space.
+Either as:
+    - a seperate naming label/macro (this was chosen).
+    - inline assembly.

-## Method
+### Method

   1. Design & implement the custom instruction detapath in HW.
   2. Implement assembly function definitons of the custom instruction.